NoriSte/reactjsday-2019-testing-course/book/signup-custom-command.md

 - the commands must be flexible and easily customizable

-The former is respected because we are going to copy all the code from the just written <i><a href="../cypress/integration/examples/signup/signup-8-simpler-assertions.e2e.spec.js" target="_blank">signup-8-simpler-assertions.e2e.spec.js</a></i> test.
+The former is respected because we are going to copy all the code from the just written <i>signup-8-simpler-assertions.e2e.spec.js</i> test.
 The latter leads us to ask a question: what could be changed with a global and reusable signup utility?
 Essentially, only the user data.

 The command must accept the user data with the usual defaults if not provided